Quantitative easing: QE for the people

 In response to concerns that QE is failing to create sufficient demand, particularly in the Eurozone, some have called for "QE for the people" or "helicopter money".
 Instead of buying government bonds or other securities by creating bank reserves, as the Federal Reserve and Bank of England have done, some suggest that central banks could make payments directly to households (in a similar fashion as Milton Friedman's helicopter money).

 Economists Mark Blyth and Eric Lonergan argue in Foreign Affairs that this is the most effective solution for the Eurozone, particularly given the restrictions on fiscal policy.
 They argue that based on the evidence from tax rebates in the United States, less than 5% of GDP transferred by the ECB to the household sector in the Eurozone would suffice to generate a recovery, a fraction of what it intends to be done under standard QE.
 Oxford economist John Muellbauer has suggested that this could be legally implemented using the electoral register.

 On 27 March 2015, 19 economists including Steve Keen, Ann Pettifor, Robert Skidelsky, and Guy Standing have signed a letter to the Financial Times calling on the European Central Bank to adopt a more direct approach to its quantitative easing plan announced earlier in February.
 In August 2019, prominent central bankers Stanley Fischer and Philip Hildebrand co-authored a paper published by BlackRock in which they propose a form of helicopter money.

 Carbon quantitative easing

-Carbon quantitative easing (CQE) is an untested form of QE that is featured in a newly proposed international climate policy, called a global carbon reward.
-A major goal of CQE is to finance the global carbon reward by managing the exchange rate of a new representative currency, called a carbon currency.
-The carbon currency will act as an international unit of account and a store of value, because it will represent the mass of carbon that is mitigated and rewarded under the global carbon reward policy.
+Carbon quantitative easing (CQE) is an internationally coordinated monetary policy that forms a key part of a proposed climate policy, called a global carbon reward or carbon reward.
+CQE would be implemented by a central bank carbon-alliance, and it is designed to direct central banks to purchase a carbon-linked financial asset, also called a carbon reward (XCR), using new bank reserves.
+Central banks would buy the XCR when necessary to guarantee its price floor, and to ensure its attractiveness to private investors.
+Unlike conventional quantitative easing, CQE would be strategic and long-term, and it does not involve buying government or corporate bonds or any other asset besides the XCR.
+CQE is a crucial component of the carbon reward policy because it would attract private capital and would share the mitigation cost between private investors (private sector) and central banks (public sector).
+With CQE, the central bank alliance would essentially be acting as the 'buyers of last resort' in the XCR market.
+Potential benefits of the approach are reduced costs for governments, firms, and citizens, and enhanced cooperation.